-Interest expense increased \$0.2 million, or 0.6%, in 2016, and \$10.8 million, or 38.2% in 2015.
-The increase in 2015 was primarily due to the increased debt borrowings and an increase in our effective rate of interest for the years ended 2015 and 2014.
-The increased debt borrowings from 2014 include: the Credit Facility term loan entered into in May 2014 in the initial amount of \$550.0 million at LIBOR plus 137.5 basis points, and the \$500.0 million Senior Notes due 2024 issued in September 2014 at a fixed rate of interest of 4.200%.
+Interest expense increased \$10.8 million, or 38.2%, in 2015, and \$12.0 million, or 72.8% in 2014.
+These increases were primarily due to the increased debt borrowings and an increase in our effective rate of interest for the years ended 2015 and 2014.
+The increased debt borrowings from the prior year include: the Credit Facility term loan entered into in May 2014 in the initial amount of \$550.0 million at LIBOR plus 137.5 basis points, and the \$500.0 million Senior Notes due 2024 issued during September 2014 at a fixed rate of interest of 4.2%.
 The Credit Facility term loan proceeds replaced pre-existing debt of \$230.0 million with similar rates of interest.
-The proceeds from the Senior Notes due 2024 were used to settle the Credit Facility revolver debt of \$375.0 million, which had a lower, but variable rate of interest based upon an adjusted LIBOR.
+The proceeds from the Senior Notes due 2024 were used to settle the Credit Facility revolver debt of \$375.0 million, which had a lower, but variable rate of interest based on an adjusted LIBOR.
 This transitioned the debt to a favorable long-term fixed rate of interest and extended the date of maturity of those funds.
 These changes were the result of an evolution and maturation of our previous debt structure and provide increased debt capacity and flexibility.
-The increase in 2016 versus 2015 is due to the rise in the floating interest rate of our Credit Facility term loan, partially offset by the scheduled amortized principal payments on the Credit Facility term loan which has reduced the Company's average debt balance.